-Note that such a program transformation is non-trivial for a program allowing shared mutable states, due to the complexity of identifying potential side effects for the two branches.
-Currently, an if-statement will be transformed if the side effects of its two branches can be syntactically detected. \paragraph{Loops and Recursion} All function calls are treated as macros and simply inlined where they are called.
-All loops are simply unfolded as the number of iterations is a compile-time constant). \figref{fig:gcd} demonstrates our treatment for recursive calls, where the obliviousness is achieved by using the extra plaintext parameter \CODE{d} in the right side of the figure.
-In this transformed program, the value \CODE{d} is initialized by the Harpoon annotation and decreases with each iteration.
-That makes sure the recursive calls only iterates \CODE{d} times.
+\paragraph{Loops and Recursion.} All function calls are treated as macros and are simply inlined.
+All loops are unfolded as the number of iterations is a compile-time constant. \figref{fig:gcd} demonstrates our treatment of recursive calls, where the obliviousness is achieved by using the extra plaintext parameter \CODE{d} on the right side of the figure.
+In the transformed program, the value \CODE{d} is initialized by the Harpoon annotation and decreases with each iteration.
+This makes sure that the recursive call only iterates \CODE{d} times.
 Note that the function \CODE{func} is a polymorphic overloading function in HIR.